-Besides above, our existence results not only work for $ H $ being a cocycle having some hyperbolicity but also $ H $ being a bundle correspondence with generating bundle map $ (F, G) $ (see \autoref{basicCorr}).
-Loosely speaking, one in fact needs a subset of $ X \times Y $ (the graph of $ H $: $ \graph H $), then the `dynamical behavior' in some sense is the `iteration' of $ \graph H $.
-So giving a way to describe $ \graph H $ is important; in classical $ \graph H $ is given by the cocycle (bundle map) and in our context it is given by the generating map.
-We will introduce the precise notions about \emph{correspondences} and \emph{generating maps} in \autoref{correspondence}, which we learned from \cite{Cha08}.
-We need these notions at least for two reasons. \begin{asparaitem}[$ \bullet $] \item There are some differential equations (see e.g. \cite{EW91,Gal93,SS99,dlLla09,ElB12}), which are ill-posed and therefore can not generate semiflows so that the classical theory of dynamical systems (especially the invariant manifold theory) can not be applied to these equations directly, might define \emph{cocycle correspondences with generating cocycles} (see \cite{Che18c}).
+Additionally, our existence results work not only for $ H $ being a cocycle having some hyperbolicity but also for $ H $ being a bundle correspondence with generating bundle map (see \autoref{basicCorr}).
+Loosely speaking, one in fact needs a subset of $ X \times Y $ (the graph of $ H $, $ \graph H $); then the `dynamical behavior' in some sense is the `iteration' of $ \graph H $.
+So it is important to give a method of describing $ \graph H $; classically $ \graph H $ is given by the cocycle (bundle map) and in our context it is given by the generating map.
+We will introduce the precise notions of \emph{correspondence} and \emph{generating map} in \autoref{correspondence}, which we learned from \cite{Cha08}.
+We need these notions at least for two reasons. \begin{asparaitem}[$ \bullet $] \item There are some differential equations (see e.g. \cite{EW91,Gal93,SS99,dlLla09,ElB12}) which are ill-posed and therefore cannot generate semiflows so that the classical theory of dynamical systems (especially invariant manifold theory) cannot be applied directly to these equations, but which may define \emph{cocycle correspondences with generating cocycles} (see \cite{Che18c}).
 So our general results can be applied to more types of differential equations; see \cite{Che18c} for details.

-\item Unlike the finite-dimensional dynamics, the dynamics generated by the differential equations in Banach spaces, usually are not invertible, so one can not use the proven `stable results' to deduce the `unstable results'.
-Since the `hyperbolic systems' (no matter invertible or not) can define correspondences with generating maps, so using the \emph{dual correspondences} (see \autoref{dual}), one only needs to prove `one side results'.
-This idea was used in \cite{Cha08} to prove (pseudo) (un-)stable manifolds (foliations) with a very unified approach. \end{asparaitem}
+\item Unlike finite-dimensional dynamics, the dynamics generated by differential equations in Banach space are not usually invertible, so one cannot derive `unstable results' from the proven `stable results'.
+Since `hyperbolic systems' (invertible or not) can define correspondences with generating maps, using \emph{dual correspondences} (see \autoref{dual}) one only needs to prove results in one direction.
+This idea was used in \cite{Cha08} to exhibit (pseudo) (un-)stable manifolds (foliations) in a very unified way. \end{asparaitem}